IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 In an environment which uses the IHE BPPC profile for documenting the consent, the Authorization Client, Authorization Server, and Resource Server SHALL support the following extension parameter:

-- *patient\_id*: Patient ID related to the Patient Privacy Policy Identifier.
+- *patient\_id*: Patient identifier related to the Patient Privacy Policy Identifier.
 It's value SHOULD be the patient identifier in CX syntax or as URL.

 - *doc\_id*: Patient Privacy Policy Acknowledgment Document.
 It's value SHOULD be an URN or URL.